COVID-19 NOTICE | SUMMER GATHERINGS

 For the summer of 2020, all in-person meetings of the student ministry have been suspended until further notice.
 Students are currently meeting on Sunday nights at 5 pm via Zoom.
 We are also using this pandemic as an opportunity to engage in one-to-one discipleship with students on Zoom.
 Based on the status of the ongoing crisis, we will reassess in August to see if it’s safe enough for our students to meet in person again.

 Hope Student Ministry

 Here at Hope Church, we are dedicated to training students “in the fear and admonition of the LORD” (Ephesians 6:4).
-Students meet on Sunday nights from 5-6 pm in the “Hope House” in front of the church.
+Under normal circumstance, students meet on Sunday nights from 5-6 pm in the “Hope House” in front of the church.
 The student ministry is dedicated to seeing middle and high school students seriously deepen their knowledge and love of the Gospel.
 The service is a distinctly Gospel-centered event for students to study the Scriptures, sing praises to God, and get to know other students who are striving after Christ.

 What is the Gospel?